Ola - Latest News

 OLA - Funding

-Ola directly competes with Uber world’s most well-financed startup having raised $15 billion in equity and debt.
+Ola directly competes with Uber world’s most well-financed startup having raised more than $15 billion in equity and debt on a recent valuation of $62 billion.